recyclejs/recycle/README.md

 - You don't need classes so each part of a component can be defined and tested separately.
 - Component description is more consistent.
   There is no custom `handleClick` events or `this.setState` statements that you need to worry about.
-- State is calculated the same way as for redux store: `state = reducer(state, action)`.
+- The State is calculated the same way as for redux store: `state = reducer(state, action)`.
 - Redux container looks like a normal component and it's more clear what it does.
 - Easy to use in an existing React application (choose components which you wish to convert).

 ### Why would I NOT use it?
-- Observables is not your thing.
+- Observables are not your thing.
-- You need more controll over component lifecycle (`shouldComponentUpdate`, `componentDidMount`)
+- You need more control over component lifecycle (`shouldComponentUpdate`, `componentDidMount`)

 ### What is this? jQuery?
 No.